Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Acoustic mode phenomenology

 \subsection{Upper modes}

-The defining feature of the upper modes is that inside the star they have $k_r\neq 0$, i.e. the wave crests of the perturbation pattern associated with this mode are substantially inclined with respect to the radial direction.
-In the disk this mode starts off with $k_r=0$ as $r\to R_\star$ from above, but further out in the disk the perturbation pattern gets wrapped up by the differential rotation into multiple trailing spiral arms, see Section \ref{sect:propagation}.
-This pattern is illustrated in Figure \ref{fig:sonic-examples}a.
+Upper modes have $k_r\neq 0$ inside the star, as the wave crests of the perturbation pattern associated with this mode are inclined with respect to the radial direction, see Figure \ref{fig:sonic-examples}a.
+In the disk this mode starts off with $k_r=0$ as $r\to R_\star$ (from above); however, further out in the disk the perturbation pattern gets wrapped up by the differential rotation into multiple trailing spiral arms, see \S\ref{sect:propagation}.
 Note the sign change of the perturbation variable ($v_r$ in this case) across the BL.

 \citet{BRS13a} came up with the following dispersion relation between the azimuthal wavenumber $m$ and the pattern speed $\Omega_{\rm p}$ for the upper modes, which should hold approximately for $m\gg 1$: \ba \left[\Omega(R_\star)-\Omega_{\rm p}\right]^2=\frac{c_s^2}{R_\star^2}+\frac{\kappa^2(R_\star)}{m^2}, \ea where $\Omega(R_\star)$ and $\kappa(R_\star)$ are the values of the disk angular and epicyclic frequencies as $r\to R_\star$.
 Note that in our runs we often find deviations of $\Omega(r)$ from the Keplerian frequency $\Omega_K$ in the disk near the star (but outside the BL).
 These deviations are caused by the non-trivial contribution of pressure support to the radial momentum balance